PiyushDeshmukh/tnslip/tnslip.md

     False

 So always use `==` when comparing values and `is` when comparing identities.
+Actually in python, we don't have variables storing some values in them, instead we have names which are nothing but just a binding to some data value which is stored in the memory.
+So names and their bindings to some data are like many to one mapping i.e. we can have multiple names bound to the same data, as in the case when `a = 5` and then `b = a`.
+If in the code later, we change `b` to 7, then the object bound to `a` also changes its value(in fact it is the same object).

 We have another operator, known as the membership operator `in`.
 This example is self-explanatory.

 ```python